cppalliance/hyperkitty/doc/rendering.rst

 the sentences when replying which makes it impossible to differentiate between the level of quote.

-Hyperkitty's current parser is unable to deal with these embarresing quote wraps and will unfortunately present the text as mixed levels of quotes.
+Hyperkitty's current parser is unable to deal with these embarrassing quote wraps and will unfortunately present the text as mixed levels of quotes.
 As the current parser evolves, it *might* be possible to provide a better rendering experience for this with some heuristics.